KarmaZA/NIS/README.txt

 security.provider.n=org.bouncycastle.jce.provider.BouncyCastleProvider
 add this under all your security providers.

 Then we need to configure bouncy castle within IntelliJ.
 Open the project file NIS in IntelliJ and add bouncy castle to the External Libraries.
 Do this by clicking "File" and then Project Sturcture.
 Go to "Modules" and and click on dependencies which is next to "Sources" and "Paths".
 Then click on the plus sign and locate to your bcprov file is and add it as a dependency and click "Apply".
-A photo will be added for clarity if you have any trouble with this.
+See IntelliJ Dependencies.PNG for clarity if you have any trouble with this.

 2) Configuring the IP
 Next you need to configure the IP address to match the computer you want to send to.
 To do this find the IP of your computer and the computer and make sure the IP within Bob matches Alice's IP and vice versa.
+If you wish to run both on the same computer simply use localhost.

 3) Running the program
-Run Bob then Alice??
-Authentication server??
+Firstly run the AuthenticationServer.java within IntelliJ.
+Once that is running, run Bob.java.
+Once Bob is bobbing, you can run Alice.java and they will be able to message one another and send images.